 Do a baseline investigation before approaching the council.
 Before you consider applying for your pre-app advice with the local authority, research the area around your site in your own time with available data, ideally also incorporating insights from local people and organisations.

 The pre-application process is unlikely to be beneficial without a baseline investigation of the site to get a feel for what is possible.

 “The level of information necessary for effective pre-application engagement will vary depending on the scale and nature of the proposed development. [...]
 A prospective applicant would not necessarily be expected to provide all of the information that would accompany a formal planning application, but it needs to be sufficient information to allow the local planning authority to take an informed view.” https://www.gov.uk/guidance/before-submitting-an-application

 Try to do the following to support your pre-application process with the local council.
-A planning consultant on your team can help provide the necessary advice if you do not have capacity in house.

 How digital tools can help during the pre-app process